 Our flagship in-person Writing Your Novel course is designed for writers who are serious about developing their novel to its full potential.

 With weekly teaching and workshopping on Wednesday evenings in the Curtis Brown offices on Regent Street, plus one-to-one tutorials and special masterclasses with publishing industry experts, this course will help you hone your craft and make real progress with your novel.
 It’s ideal for those looking for a practical in-person alternative to a postgraduate creative writing course.

-You’ll join a group of 15 talented writers for dynamic and inspiring classes from experienced tutor Lizzie Enfield.
-Lizzie is the author of five novels as well as a monthly column for Writing Magazine.
+You’ll join a group of 15 talented writers for dynamic and inspiring classes from experienced tutor Laura Barnett.
+Laura is the bestselling author of four books, including The Versions of Us, and has taught many novel-writing courses for CBC in London and online.
 Teaching will cover how to create a strong narrative arc and convincing characters, as well as key techniques that will help you bring your story to life, from dialogue to description, tone and style.